Differentials

 identification of internal injuries

-history of prior episodes of GI bleeding, gastritis, peptic ulcer disease, hiatal hernia, neoplastic disease, non-steroidal anti-inflammatory drug (NSAID) or corticosteroid use, alcohol use, cirrhosis, anticoagulants, ulcerative colitis, diverticular disease; symptoms of rectal bleeding, melaena, haematemesis, abdominal pain
+history of prior episodes of gastrointestinal bleeding, gastritis, peptic ulcer disease, hiatal hernia, neoplastic disease, non-steroidal anti-inflammatory drug (NSAID) or corticosteroid use, alcohol use, cirrhosis, anticoagulants, ulcerative colitis, diverticular disease; symptoms of rectal bleeding, melaena, haematemesis, abdominal pain

 - FBC: